Children Changing Places will engage children, their families and schools in the Bolton area to create new discipleship pathways for children.

 The project will have a particular impact when children reach the key points of moving into primary education or from primary to secondary education.
 It will focus on building strong links between the home, church and school to create discipleship pathways from toddler group to secondary school and beyond.

 The Children Changing Places project will start in the early years, helping existing toddler groups to become more intentionally Christian and creating 10 new toddler groups across three deaneries.
 It will encourage and establish new worshipping communities such as Messy Church and Messy Tots.

 Work will also develop to create discipleship pathways within primary schools, perhaps looking at how church could take place in school, or how children can be encouraged on their faith journeys through ethos groups and worship groups.

-In September 2019, three Chaplaincy Assistants will begin their work alongside the Chaplains in three CE high schools in the Bishop Fraser Multi Academy Trust.
-The Project will provide ‘safe landing’ and further discipleship opportunities for those children in our Bolton CE primary schools as they transition to CE high schools.
+In September 2019, three Chaplaincy Assistants joined the team as Chaplaincy Assistants in three CE high schools in the Bishop Fraser Multi Academy Trust.
+They will help to provide ‘safe landing’ and further discipleship opportunities for children in our Bolton CE primary schools as they transition to CE high schools.
 This will develop and nurture their faith as they continue along their Christian discipleship pathway.